Romaine lettuce E. coli outbreak spreads

 - An additional four states have reported E. coli illness connected to romaine lettuce

-- Nearly a third of all people affected have been hospitalized; one person has died
+- Over a third of all people affected have been hospitalized; one person has died

 (CNN)An outbreak of E. coli linked to romaine lettuce from the Yuma, Arizona, growing region has spread to four additional states, the US Centers for Disease Control and Prevention announced Wednesday.
 Florida, Minnesota, North Dakota and Texas are the latest states to report illnesses, bringing the total to 29.